ExitTrance/Colemak-Mod-DH-Wide-ChromeOS/README.md

 ### How to use it
 1. Place `main.js` and `manifest.json` in a folder.
-2. Go to `chrome://extensions/` and enable Developer mode.
+2. Go to `chrome://extensions/` and enable the extension 'Developer mode'.
 3. Click on 'Load unpacked' and select the folder where both files are located at.
 4. Go to the following link `chrome://settings/inputMethods` or `chrome://settings/languages` and navigate to 'Input method' -> 'Manage input methods'.
 5. Select 'UK Colemak Mod-DH Wide'.
 6. Use Ctrl+Space to switch between layouts.

 ### How to modify the layout
-If you want to modify the layout for whatever purpose, you can do so using `main.js`.
-For example, you could switch this from a QWERTY to a QWERTZ layout by swapping the Z and Y keys around.
-Granted, you'll have to swap around a lot more, and add special Characters like Umlaute.
+If you want to modify the layout for whatever purpose, you can do so by modifying the 'chars' object inside `main.js`.
+For example, you could switch the Z and Y keys around in the case of a QWERTZ keyboard.